Tears-of-Mandrake/rpm-install/README.md

 # Features

-1. Aplication supporting single .rpm file installation and also multiple file installation.
+1. Application supporting single .rpm file installation and also multiple file installation.
-* In single file, aplication print few standard information about package
+* In single file, application print few standard information about package
-* In multi file, aplication print only package names, version and all what comes from file name.
+* In multi file, application print only package names, version and all what comes from file name.

 2. Application allow to use few backend:
 * dnf (default one)